 Understanding abnormal usage, the perfect G Suite admin can then make a determination whether these usages are safe or not.
 You can research abnormal usage through the Google Apps and Reports links in the admin panel.
 It is recommended to use Google Apps Reports in pair with the Spinbackup Domain Audit to reach synergy in security issues.

-4. Checks 3rd-party Apps with Access to Corporate Data
+4. Checks Risky Third-party Apps with Access to Corporate Data

-Third-party apps can offer undisputed functionalities.
+Lack of risky apps control within G Suite domain can offer undisputed functionalities.
 Apps with advanced features can entice users, and make them overlook any other details such as security vulnerability associated with them.
 Yet, the sad truth is many have been embedded with Trojan codes.

 The problem is many users will grant the apps permissions without understanding what they demand in exchange for usage.
 This type of vulnerability can then pose a massive threat throughout the organization.